PowerSimulationsDynamics.jl -- An Open Source Modeling Package for Modern Power Systems with Inverter-Based Resources: Introduction

 \section{Introduction}

-\IEEEPARstart{C}OMPUTATIONAL simulations have been the primary tool for the study of power systems dynamics and stability for many decades.
-The scale and complexity of interconnected power systems limits the application of analytical techniques for their analysis.
-Although there is a wealth of knowledge about models, simulation techniques, and software implementations\cite{milano2010power}, continuous advances in computer hardware, programming languages, and numerical integration techniques make the field of power system dynamic simulations a perpetually evolving area.
-The changing nature of the grid also catalyzes innovation in simulation models and techniques.
-Dynamic analyses of power systems relies on two methods to assess the system's dynamic behavior: (1) Time-domain simulations and (2) Small-signal Stability analysis.
+\IEEEPARstart{S}imulations have been the primary tool for studying power systems dynamics and stability for decades, as the scale and complexity of interconnected power systems limit the application of analytical techniques. \acf{QSP} and \acf{EMT} are the most commonly used simulation models for power system dynamics studies.
+Although there is a wealth of knowledge about models, simulation techniques, and software implementations, continuous advances in computer hardware, programming languages, and numerical integration techniques make the field of power system dynamic simulations a perpetually evolving area.

-More recently, with the addition of \acp{IBR} into the electric system, new dynamics in the controls of \acp{IBR} are changing modeling requirements for system-wide stability studies that rely on time-domain simulations~\cite{paolone2020fundamentals, hatziargyriou2020definition, milano2018foundations}.
-Further, Interactions at higher frequency, driven by the increasing reliance on \acp{IBR}, underscore the need to revisit simulation methods and models for such systems~\cite{hatziargyriou2020definition} and the implementation and application of simulation methods and models needs to be revisited for systems with significant penetration of \acp{IBR}.
+With the addition of \acp{IBR} into the electric system, new dynamics in the controls of \acp{IBR} are changing modeling requirements for system-wide stability studies that rely on time-domain simulations~\cite{paolone2020fundamentals, hatziargyriou2020definition}.
+Furthermore, interactions at higher frequencies, driven by the increasing reliance on \acp{IBR}, underscore the need to revisit simulation methods and models for such systems~\cite{hatziargyriou2020definition}.